NiklasKnipschild/School-Projects/README.md

 Lab6B: A user inputs a number between 1 and 100 and the computer will make guesses at which number and tell you how many tries it took to guess your number.

 Lab6C: Is a simple program the minimics a bank account where a user can deposit, and withdraw money with error checking built in.

+Lab7A: Prints out an image of * based upon the user input

+Lab7B: Prints out an image of * based upon the user input

+Lab7C: Prints out an image of * and spaces based upon the user input